itssimmons/woki-challenge/README.md

 It's nothing more than a recursive pattern that gives an exhaustive look for all possible paths, accepting and rejecting paths as soon as they are found to be invalid or valid, respectively.

+> For performance reasons, I only considered gaps that are equal to or larger than the desired capacity with a buffer plus of 3, as well as pruning duplicates paths like (T1+T2) (T2+T1) or (T1+T1).

+> BigO notation of this algorithm is O(2^n) in the worst case scenario, where n is the number of slots available.
+However, due to the pruning of invalid paths, the average case performance is significantly better. an algorithm of O(n^2) also cross in my mind, and I still thought that it wasn't a bad idea, but since the facility of backtracking to prune invalid paths, to not explore them further, made me decide to for backtracking.

 ### Wokibrain

 Now, having all the pieces together, I implemented a simple arithmetic which is: `( (max size of the table(s) - desired capacity) - 10 )`, all non-positive values are shifted to 0, because it's irrelevant to score gaps that can't fit the desired capacity (This array of gaps is sorted in descending order).
+At this way I'm scoring based on how much this extra capacity is wasted.

 > In the case of reservations, the first scored gap is the one that is selected as the best candidate.

+### Benchmarking

+I created benchmarking scripts to measure the performance of the gap-finding algorithm under various scenarios.
+These benchmarks help identify potential bottlenecks and areas for optimization, ensuring that the algorithm performs efficiently even with larger datasets.

+### Metrics

+To monitor the performance and health of the application, I integrated basic metrics collection using Nodejs Prometheus.
+This setup allows me to track key performance indicators, such as response times, error rates, and resource utilization, providing valuable insights into the application's behavior.

 ### CI/CD